doucx/Cascade/content.md

                         indexed_plan = self._index_plan(graph, plan)
                         self._template_plan_cache[cache_key] = indexed_plan

-                    # Cache for future TCO cycles
+                    # Cache for Future TCO Fast Path
+                    # Only scan and cache if we haven't already indexed this cycle
                     if cycle_id and cycle_id not in self._cycle_cache:
+                        # Pre-scan resources and store them in the cycle cache
                         req_res = self.resource_container.scan(graph)
                         self._cycle_cache[cycle_id] = (
                             graph,